Safeguarding Policy

 It is important to remember that an allegation of child abuse or neglect may lead to a criminal investigation, so any concerns must be properly recorded and shared with a line manager.

-In the event of a situation in which you consider a child is at risk, you should contact the designated Child Protection Officer Varun Bali on 0208 863 8832.
+In the event of a situation in which you consider a child is at risk, you should contact the designated Safeguarding Officer on 0208 863 8832.

 If you think a child is in immediate danger, call the police on 999.